 Why They’re Asking

-Shockingly enough, if you're interviewing for a sales position, you need to demonstrate that you have legitimate sales acumen.
-Interviewers want to know that you have the requisite skills to deliver on your responsibilities — cultural fit can only get you so far if you lack the technical ability to actually make sales.
+Unsurprisingly, if you’re interviewing for a sales position, you need to demonstrate that you have sales acumen.
+Interviewers want to know that you have the requisite skills to deliver on your responsibilities — after all, cultural fit can only get you so far if you lack the technical ability to actually close deals.

 How to Answer

 Talk specifically about how you execute a sale from start to finish.
-Address planning, preparation, targeting, engaging, discovering needs, providing solutions, resolving objections, and gaining agreement.
-Layout how you tackle each of these tasks step by step.
+Address planning, preparation, targeting, engaging, discovering needs, providing solutions, resolving objections, and reaching an agreement.
+Lay out how you tackle each of these tasks step by step.

 Sample Answer

-“I begin to generate sales opportunities by X through calculated preparation and client targeting.
-I develop opportunities by listening to the needs of the customer and working on providing the most appropriate resolution.
-I close sales opportunities by gaining the customer’s trust in both the product and me until we reach a positive agreement.”
+“I start generating sales opportunities through calculated preparation and client targeting, employing tactics such as X. I then develop these opportunities by listening to the needs of the customer and working on providing the most appropriate resolution.
+Finally, I close sales opportunities by gaining the customer’s trust in both the product and me until we reach a positive agreement.”

 6. “What do you consider your most significant sales achievement to date?”